yynickel/hotspots/README.md

 In your browser you should now be met with the home screen.

+## Next Steps

+Will we continue to work on this?
+Nobody knows.
+Here are some of the things we think could be improved though.

+- Map not have to re-load every time we change the time via slider.
+- If a place is closed during a particular time it shouldn't show on our list.
+- The plan for the night should be stored on the session and able to be shared.
+- Somehow being able to refresh the data via the front end

 ## Contact

-Please contact me at `nima@lighthouselabs.com` if you have any questions or requests, or post an issue to this repo.
+If you have any questions or requests please post an issue to this repo.